#Mencaretoo

 Our VISION

-A UK where Early Years settings are rich with diversity, where children experience inclusive care from the very beginning, and where the workforce reflects the full range of skills, talents, and perspectives across society.
+At The Early Years Movement we believe in a UK where Early Years settings are rich with diversity, where children experience inclusive care from the very beginning, and where the workforce reflects the full range of skills, talents, and perspectives across society through an increase of men in early years and more male early years practitioners.

 Subscribe

-Sign up to be the first to hear updates, and join us in creating a more equitable society.
+Sign up to be the first to hear updates, and join The Early Years Movement in creating a more equitable society through supporting men in early years and more male early years practitioners.

 Copyright © 2025 The Early Years Movement - All Rights Reserved.